situx/spec-md-jtf/spec/Markdown.md

 # JTF Format specification

-JTF is a JSON-based format to store and process textual cuneiform data and metadata about cuneiform artifacts.
+JTF is a JSON-based format to store and process textual cuneiform tablet data and metadata about cuneiform artifacts.
-This specification
+This specification document describes the structure and usage of the JTF format and its relations to other formats describing cuneiform tablet contents.

 ## Format structure